Last Updated on

 If you are interested in learning more online about all of this, I’ve included links at the end of the post.

 My Bird Photography Camera Settings

-In building my bird photography settings, I started by looking at what my camera’s Bird watching mode was doing.
+In building bird photography settings for my Coolpix p900, I started by looking at what the camera’s Bird watching mode was doing.
 Then I took the settings I liked.
 Where something wasn’t working for me, I tried them a different way.
 Then I saved my preferred settings to my camera’s User Settings mode.
 While I may tweak settings for particular photos, this is where I start.

-Due to my camera’s speed, birds in my photos are mostly stationary or moving on on a surface rather than in flight.
+Due to this particular camera’s speed, birds in my photos are mostly stationary or moving on on a surface rather than in flight.
 (I recently purchased a Nikon D7500 that I hope to use for more action bird photography.)

 Keep in mind that your camera may have different settings names.
 Check your manual for equivalents.